polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 The `VRF` produces two outputs: a `RESULT` (the random number) and a `PROOF` (verifying that the number was generated correctly).

-The `RESULT` is checked by validator against a threshold set by the protocol.
+The result is checked by the validator against a protocol threshold.
 If it's below the threshold, the validator becomes a candidate for block production in that slot.

 The validator then attempts to create a block, submitting it along with the `PROOF` and `RESULT`.
 So, VRF can be expressed like: